httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Alternatively, the urgency can be augmented.
 For example, a graphical user agent could send a `visible` parameter to indicate if the resource being requested is within the viewport.

+### Registration

+New Priority parameters can be defined by registering them in the HTTP Priority Parameters Registry.

+Registration requests are reviewed and approved by a Designated Expert, as per
+{{!RFC8126}}, Section 4.5.
+A specification document is appreciated, but not required.

+The Expert(s) should consider the following factors when evaluating requests:

+* Community feedback
+* If the parameters are sufficiently well-defined and adhere to the guidance provided in {{new-parameters}}.

+Registration requests should use the following template:

+* Name: \[a name for the Priority Parameter that matches key\]
+* Description: \[a description of the parameter semantics and value\]
+* Reference: \[to a specification defining this parameter\]

+See the registry at <https://iana.org/assignments/http-priority> for details on where to send registration requests.

 # The Priority HTTP Header Field {#header-field}